Hezron-lix/restaurantOS/README.md

 <div align="center">

-**Built with ☕, real-time data, and a strong opinion that restaurants deserve one system, not ten.**
+**Built with coffee☕, real-time data, and a strong opinion that restaurants deserve one system, not ten.**

 </div>